FINCONS-IBD/MQTT-SeDEM/README.md

 # MQTT-SeDEM
 MQTT based Secure Data Exchange Midlleware (SeDEM).
-A Java Library to performs secure publish/subscribe operations against an MQTT-complaint Broker.
+A Java Library to perform secure publish/subscribe operations against an MQTT-complaint Broker.

-This library provides Java classes to perform publish and subscribe MQTT operations by means of the Event class it defines, which provide an Event creation method and implements an event callback listener.
-It makes easy all the operations against a MQTT Broker Server.
+This library provides Java classes to perform publish and subscribe MQTT operations by means of the Event class it defines, which provides an Event creation method and implements an event callback listener.
+It makes easy all the operations against the MQTT Broker Server.

 ## Building and installation procedure
-The library is developed as Maven Project then the building procedure consists simply to use the .pom file as usual in a Maven project.
+The library is developed as Maven Project then the building procedure simply implies to use the .pom file as usual in a Maven project.
-The result of maven build operation will provide a mavenized JAR including the dependencies, then the application that use the library must import also this jar.
+The result of the maven build operation is a mavenized JAR that includes the dependencies; the application that use the library, then, must import also this jar.

 ## Initial Configuration